inji/inji-openid4vp-ios-swift/README.md

 | authorizationEncryptionAlgValuesSupported | [KeyManagementAlgorithm]?     | No       | nil                            | A list of supported algorithms for encrypting authorization responses.                      |
 | authorizationEncryptionEncValuesSupported | [ContentEncryptionAlgorithm]? | No       | nil                            | A list of supported encryption methods for authorization responses.                         |

+**Notes**
+- Wallet can send the entire metadata, library will customize it as per authorization request client_id_scheme.
+Eg - in case pre-registered, library modifies wallet metadata to be sent without request object signing info properties as specified in the specification.

+## APIs

+### authenticateVerifier
+ - Receives a list of trusted verifiers & Verifier's encoded Authorization request from consumer app(mobile wallet).
+ - Takes an optional boolean to toggle the client validation.
+ - Decodes and parse the request, extracts the clientId and verifies it against trusted verifier's list clientId.
+ - If the data contains request_uri and request_uri_method as post, then the wallet metadata is shared in the request body while making an api call to request_uri for fetching authorization request.
+ - The library also validates the incoming authorization request with the wallet metadata
+ - Returns the validated Authorization request object

 ```swift